-While we do not have a written anti-discrimination policy, salaries are decided based upon qualifications; leaving no room for gender biases .
-Nevertheless, there is a significantly larger number of males than females across our companies, which is something we are looking to address.
+While we do not have a a written anti-discrimination policy, salaries are decided based upon qualifications; this leaves no room for gender biases.
+Nevertheless, there is a significantly larger number of males than females across our companies, which is something we are looking to address in the future.
 The reason behind the predominance of males in MHCFI is not a result of discriminatory policies on the part of our company, but rather reflects a cultural value system that dictates that females are not suited to work in heavy industries.
-We are currently working towards enhancing the management gender ratio; but achieving a more balanced gender balance at the blue-collar level requires longer-term shifts in socio-cultural values.
+We are currently working towards enhancing the management gender ratio; achieving a more balanced gender balance at the blue-collar level on the other hand requires longer-term shifts in socio-cultural values.